Oct 23, 2020

 How to Make the Best Risotto

-• The second is to stir the risotto frequently; the creaminess of risotto comes from the starch released when the grains of rice are agitated.
+• Stir the risotto frequently.
+The creaminess of risotto comes from the starch released when the grains of rice are agitated.

-• The stock is added slowly and not all at once so that the rice is not simply boiled.
+• Slowly add stock.
+The stock is added slowly and not all at once so that the rice is not simply boiled.

-What other Cheese Can You Use In Risotto
+What other Cheese Can You Use In Broccoli Cheddar Risotto

 While I love using Cheddar in this recipe inspired by the soup, you can swap in another favorite cheese.
 Try this recipe with: